“The Mystical Marriage of Saint Catherine” by Lorenzo Lotto

 Catherine was then scourged and imprisoned.
 Upon the failure of Maxentius to make Catherine yield by way of torture, he condemned Catherine to death on a spiked breaking wheel, but, at her touch, it shattered.
 Maxentius then ordered her to be beheaded.

 Some modern scholars consider that the legend of Catherine was probably based on the life and murder of the Greek philosopher Hypatia, with reversed roles of Christians and pagans.
 Hypatia was a Greek mathematician, astronomer, and philosopher, who was brutally murdered by a Christian mob.

-Lorenzo Lotto (1480 – 1556) was an Italian painter, draughtsman and illustrator, of the Venetian school.
-He painted mainly altarpieces, religious subjects and portraits.
-He was active during the High Renaissance and the first half of the Mannerist period, but his work maintained a generally similar High Renaissance style, although the Florentine and Roman Mannerists influenced his later work.
+Lorenzo Lotto (1480 – 1556) was an Italian painter, draughtsman, and illustrator, of the Venetian school.
+He painted mainly altarpieces, religious subjects, and portraits.
+He was active during the High Renaissance and the first half of the Mannerist period.
+Still, his work maintained a generally similar High Renaissance style, although the Florentine and Roman Mannerists influenced his later work.